Let us help you make life a little better by finding

 - Job search support and advice

 - Interview practice and tips

-- Free employability skills training
+- Free employability skills workshops

-- Access to training funds
+- Access to job training funds

 - Accommodation support

 Our Employment Counsellors are labour market experts!
 They help clients explore their career interests, plan their career, job search, support human resources needs, and more.
 Reach out to us today at (705) 457-2020 or firstname.lastname@example.org.

 Are you feeling stuck?
 Are you not sure what your job interests are?
 Are you looking for a new career?